aws-solutions/media-services-application-mapper/INSTALL.md

 As of release v1.5.0, the CloudFormation templates distributed for MSAM include a master template that installs the complete solution into a single region.
 The master template nests and deploys the existing five templates automatically.

+If you need to upgrade your installation from the individual templates to the master template, see this note below about migrating your DynamoDB tables.

 `https://rodeolabz-us-west-2.s3.amazonaws.com/msam/msam-all-resources-release.json`

 #### Input Parameters